Battle of the Bulge: Attack on the northern shoulder

+The Battle of Elsenborn Ridge is described as the decisive component of the Battle of the Bulge.
+At Elsenborn Ridge, untested troops of the 99th Infantry Division and the battle-hardened but weary troops of the 2nd Infantry Division repelled an advance by some of the best-equipped volksgrenadier and armored units of the German army, forcing them to divert their offensive spearhead onto less favorable routes further south, which considerably slowed their advance.

 Best German divisions assigned

 The attack on Monschau, Höfen, Krinkelt-Rocherath, and then Elsenborn Ridge was led by the units personally selected by Adolf Hitler.
 The 6th Panzer Army was given priority for supply and equipment and was assigned the shortest route to the ultimate objective of the offensive, Antwerp.
 The 6th Panzer Army included the elite of the Waffen-SS, including four Panzer divisions and five infantry divisions in three corps.
 SS-Obersturmbannführer Joachim Peiper led Kampfgruppe Peiper, consisting of 4,800 men and 600 vehicles, which was charged with leading the main effort.
-Its newest and most powerful tank, the Tiger II heavy tank, consumed 2 US gallons of fuel per mile (470 litres per 100 km), and the Germans only had enough fuel for an estimated 90 to 100 mi of travel, not nearly enough to reach Antwerp.
+Its newest and most powerful tank, the Tiger II heavy tank, consumed two US gallons of fuel per mile (470 litres per 100 km), and the Germans only had enough fuel for an estimated 90 to 100 mi of travel, not nearly enough to reach Antwerp.